riffcc/riffcc.github.io/content/docs/concepts/_index.md

 - Each Lens maintains autonomy while sharing resources
 - The network becomes stronger with each new participant

-We call this Defederation, as it's de-federated by default,
+We call this Defederation, as Lenses have to explicitly opt in to federate with each other.
+Read more about it on the [Defederation](/docs/concepts/defederation/) page.